sietecFAST/qlstephen/README.md

+# NEW Fork!!

+sietecFAST™ has forked this repository to continue the excellent work of those working on this project before us.
+We make no claims as to the intellectual property (if existing) or ownership of this source code prior to the date and time (2014-16-November @ ~0540GMT or ~ 0040CST) of our fork.
+Additionally, we will be keeping this project Open source and will add a BSD or similar EULA sometime soon.

+**Original Authors:**  Please see the text below the indicator that says "Unmodified text begin here -->" This signifies that anything under this line is part of the original contents of the repository at the time we forked it and has NOT been modified in any way.
+Above this line, we have made changes.

+	Entry added:             16 November 2014 @ 0052CST
+	Entry author:            zws.SIETEC.sysADMIN
+	Entry Revision ID:       1.0.0
+	sietecFAST Tracking ID:  0052.16112014.evid_1.0.0-1.zws (internal use only)
+	Blame:                   SIETEC

+### End modified text by sietecFAST™
+### Unmodified text begin here -->

 ## !!
 UPDATE !!

 Hi all.
 I'm afriad I don't have time to maintain this project any more.
 I see the issues mounting but I don't have time to answer them.
 This was a pet project some time ago and I still use the plugin daily and it works just fine for me in it's current form.
 If anyone would like to step forward and be added a contributor to move it forward, please send me a message.